 - In most cases, the definition of “good cause” varies by state

-- They work as an independent contractor
+- You work as an independent contractor

-- They refused a suitable job offer
+- You refused a good job offer

-How to Maintain Qualifications for Unemployment
+Find Out How to Keep Qualifications for Unemployment